giltayar/module-resolution-from-the-ground-up/03-nodejs-import-module-resolution/02-nodejs-import-bare-specifiers/README.md

 resolves to `<some-dir>/node_modules/p-throttle/index.js` because Node.js continues up the directory tree till it finds `node_modules` with the package directory inside it.

 We've seen what it does with `index.js` in the package.
-In the next sections, we'll see what it does with the `package.json`.
+In the next chapters, we'll see what it does with the `package.json`.